A beginner's guide: Get started in sailing

 Many have boats to hire or borrow for free and are also a great place to find people who may need crew.
 They also have youth and family weeks as well as opportunities to try other watersports like paddle boarding and kayaking.

-It’s no surprise that in 2020 approximately 21,000 people joined their local sailing club.
 Every club is different, so ask and compare to find what best suits your lifestyle and social expectations.

 Affordability